 He played soccer as a defenseman for four years at the University of Illinois, Springfield and throughout high school at Quincy Notre Dame.

 Longo has a soccer pedigree.
-He is the grandson of soccer hall of famer Frank Longo and the son of the girls soccer coach at Quincy Notre Dame, Mark Longo.
-Anthony spent three years on his father's high school coaching staff and the team won two state titles while he was there.
+He is the grandson of soccer hall of famer Frank Longo and the son of the longtime girls soccer coach at Quincy Notre Dame, Mark Longo.
+Anthony spent three years on his father's high school coaching staff and helped lead the team to two state titles.